Conviction and Uncertainty

 But we're also prone to react to uncertainty, not by learning and connecting, but by trying to pretend that it doesn't exist.
 Instead of seeing it as a friend, we vainly try to defeat it – or cover it up – with dogma, superstition, delusions, drugs, ego, attempts to control the environment and other people, perfectionism, depression, and anger.

 Life is hard for the certain whenever reality crashes upon them.
 But it's abundantly exciting and filled with value and meaning for those who embrace its inherent uncertainty.

 Conviction is the strong belief that your behavior is right, moral, and consistent with your deeper values.
 The best way to know that you’re acting out of conviction and not resentment or arrogance (based on a feeling of certainty), is to state why your behavior is right and moral.
 If your answer has conviction, it will embody your deeper values.
 If it's resentful or arrogant, it will devalue someone else.

 “For” vs. “Against”

 Being for something creates positive feelings of interest, passion, or joy, which tend to improve health and relationships.
-Being against something foments feelings of anger, contempt, envy, or disgust, which have deleterious effects on health and relationships and create the appearance, however incorrect, that you have a personality disorder.
+Being against something foments feelings of anger, contempt, envy, or disgust, which have deleterious effects on health and relationships and may create the appearance, however incorrect, that you're arrogant or that you have a personality disorder.